 - usage of leisure and fitness centres;

-A range of demographic information is also collected for
+A range of demographic information was also collected for

 analysis, including gender, social class, age, disability and

-Households were selected at random to participate in the
+Households are selected at random to participate in the

 research using the Postcode Address File complied by the Royal